pfsense/docs/source/usermanager/using-eap-and-peap-with-freeradius.rst

 Using EAP and PEAP with FreeRADIUS
 ==================================

-Using EAP/PEAP with the :doc:`FreeRADIUS 2.x package </usermanager/freeradius-2-x-package>`.
+Using EAP/PEAP in pfSense® software with the :doc:`FreeRADIUS 2.x package </usermanager/freeradius-2-x-package>`.

 General EAP configuration
 -------------------------